Sepp Blatter, Platini indicted for fraud in Switzerland - KESQ

 AP Sports Writer

-GENEVA (AP) — Former FIFA officials Sepp Blatter and Michel Platini have been charged with fraud and other offenses by Swiss prosecutors after investigating a controversial $2 million payment for six years.
-The 85-year-old Blatter and 65-year-old Platini now face a trial within months at federal criminal court in Bellinzona.
-Swiss federal prosecutors says “this payment damaged FIFA’s assets and unlawfully enriched Platini.”
+GENEVA (AP) — Former FIFA officials Sepp Blatter and Michel Platini have been charged with fraud and other offenses by Swiss prosecutors after a six-year investigation into a controversial $2 million payment.
+The 85-year-old Blatter and 66-year-old Platini now face a trial within months at federal criminal court in Bellinzona.
+Swiss federal prosecutors say “this payment damaged FIFA’s assets and unlawfully enriched Platini.”
+Platini requested the money from FIFA in January 2011 as additional salary for working as Blatter’s presidential adviser from 1998-2002.
+Blatter and Platini have long denied wrongdoing.
+They cite a verbal agreement they had more than 20 years ago.